noakanois/sneaker-portfolio/README.md

 ## How to use?

-The portfolio consists of a FastAPI Backend and a Frontend written in React.
-For the application to be working, both of the services have to be running.
+The application consists of a back- and frontend.
+For it to work, both of the services have to be running.

 **BEFORE YOU START THE APPLICATION:**

-- Add a `.env` file in `/sneaker-frontend` similar to the `.env.template` found in the same folder.
+- The variable `REACT_APP_API_URL` has to be configured to the URL the application will be running on.
+If you run it on your local machine, it has to be configured to `http://localhost:8000/`.
-- The variable `REACT_APP_API_URL` should be configured the URL the application is running on.
-If you are running it on your local machine, use `http://localhost:8000/` as the value.
+- To configure the variable, add a `.env` file in `sneaker-frontend` similar to the `.env.template` found in the same folder

 ### Backend